-We conducted our engagement in accordance with the Academies Accounts Direction 2018 to 2019 issued by the ESFA.
+We conducted our engagement in accordance with the framework and guide for external auditors and reporting accountants of academy trusts issued by the ESFA.
 We performed a limited assurance engagement as defined in our engagement letter.

 The objective of a limited assurance engagement is to perform such procedures as to obtain information and explanations in order to provide us with sufficient appropriate evidence to express a negative conclusion on regularity.